MA19 - Ko Aotearoa Tēnei - This is New Zealand

 MA17 will comprise three main conference days with additional pre- and post-conference events such as emerging museum professionals (EMP) hui, research symposium, awards celebration, kaitiaki hui and tours.

-Our hosts at Te Manawa are planning a range of public programmes to coincide with MA17, and the conference team have great ideas for inclusive programming and social activities – we hope you will join us.
+Our hosts at Te Manawa are presenting a range of public programmes to coincide with MA17, and the conference team have great ideas for inclusive programming and social activities – we hope you will join us.

 MA16: Museums Australasia

 Facing the Future: Local, Global and Pacific Possibilities

 Museums and galleries add public value.
 They are reliant on their visitors, communities, funders, stakeholders and each other for their continued existence.
 How do we ensure that museums and galleries are sustainable and maintain relevance to these stakeholders today and into the future?

 - Kaitiakitanga Custodianship